Model Maker Role

 - Model Link

-- Its download link from Hugging Face (right click and copy link the download icon of the model zip, for example https://huggingface.co/Nick088/TADC_Bubble/resolve/main/TADC_Bubble.zip?download=true) or Weights.
+- Its download link from Hugging Face (right click and copy link the download icon of the model zip, for example https://huggingface.co/Nick088/TADC_Bubble/resolve/main/TADC_Bubble.zip?download=true).

 - Sample File